Many people feel lost when trying to review their financial situation. A well-done annual financial review can make a big difference.

 Provide Updated Financial Recommendations

-During the review meeting, present updated financial recommendations based on changes in the client's goals and market trends.
+Present updated financial recommendations based on changes in the client's goals and market trends.
 Discuss modifications to investment strategy for tax-efficient accounts and workplace retirement plans.

 Post-Review Follow-Up

 After the review meeting, summarize key takeaways and next steps for the client.
-Update their information and records and schedule the next review to keep them on track with their financial goals.
+Update their information and records, and schedule the next review to keep them on track with their financial goals.

 Summarize Key Takeaways and Next Steps